CCTV Installers in Leicester

 Design

 Camera positions, lens types, and recording setup tailored to your layout.
-You get a clear proposal.
+You get a clear, fixed-price quote.

 Install

-What to expect from a home CCTV installation
+What to expect from a Leicester home CCTV installation

-A residential CCTV installation covers more than cameras on walls.
-We start with a full site survey where we walk every approach to your property - front door, side return, rear garden, driveway, and any alleyway access.
-We check sightlines, lighting conditions, and cable routing options before recommending a single camera.
-In our experience, most homeowners underestimate the number of approach routes their property has - side gates, shared alleyways, and low rear fences are the areas that get missed most often.
+A proper home CCTV installation is more than cameras on walls.
+We start with a free site survey where we walk every approach to your property - front door, side return, rear garden, driveway, and any shared alleyway access.
+We check sightlines, existing lighting, and cable routing options before recommending a single camera.
+Most homeowners underestimate the number of approach routes their property has.
+Side gates, shared alleys, and low rear fences are the areas that get missed most often.

 The system design is specific to your property.
 A Victorian terrace in Clarendon Park has different coverage needs to a detached house in Oadby or a new-build in Hamilton.
-We match camera types to the distances involved, choose lenses that cover the right field of view, and position cameras to avoid common blind spots like recessed doorways and side gates.
-One thing we’ve learned from installing across Leicester is that a camera covering the front door alone is rarely enough - most break-ins don’t use the front door.
+We match camera types to the distances involved, pick lenses that cover the right field of view, and place cameras to avoid common blind spots like recessed doorways and side gates.
+One thing we have learned installing across Leicester is that a single camera covering the front door is rarely enough, because most break-ins do not use the front door.
+A 360-walk-and-test approach during the free site survey is what separates a system that catches incidents from one that just records the postman.

 Installation is clean and permanent.
-Cables run through loft spaces, wall cavities, and existing conduit - not clipped across brickwork.
-The NVR sits inside your property, recording continuously to its own hard drive.
+Cables run through loft spaces, wall cavities, and existing conduit, never clipped across brickwork.
+The NVR recorder sits inside your property, recording continuously to its own internal drives.
 You get app access on your phone, but the system works independently of your internet connection.
-If your broadband goes down, recording continues.
-We explain exactly how this works during the handover - it’s the part most homeowners tell us they value most.
+If your broadband drops, recording continues.
+That independence is the part most Leicester homeowners tell us they value most.

-Leicester’s housing stock is varied, and each type presents different installation challenges we’ve learned to solve.
-Victorian and Edwardian terraces in Stoneygate and Clarendon Park often have narrow side returns and shared alleyways that need careful camera placement to cover without capturing a neighbour’s property.
-Bay windows and decorative brickwork require specific mounting solutions - we’ve found that bracket-mounted cameras angled away from period features keep the installation clean without damaging original stonework.
+Leicester housing stock is varied, and each property type presents different installation challenges we have learned to solve.
+Victorian and Edwardian terraces in Stoneygate, Clarendon Park, and Highfields often have narrow side returns and shared alleyways that need careful camera placement to cover your own property without capturing a neighbour’s.
+Bay windows and decorative brickwork need specific mounting solutions.
+Bracket-mounted cameras angled away from period features keep the installation clean without damaging original stonework, which matters in conservation areas.

-Semi-detached homes in Wigston, Braunstone, and Glenfield typically have driveways, side gates, and rear gardens that create multiple approach routes.
-We design coverage to cover all entry points while keeping camera count sensible - usually three to four cameras for a standard semi.
-A common mistake we see from DIY installs is placing all cameras at the front, leaving the entire rear of the property uncovered.
+Semi-detached homes in Wigston, Braunstone, Glenfield, and Birstall typically have driveways, side gates, and rear gardens that create multiple approach routes.
+We design coverage for every entry point while keeping camera count sensible, usually three to four cameras for a standard semi.
+A common mistake on DIY installs is placing everything at the front of the house and leaving the entire rear uncovered, which is exactly where most opportunistic intruders come in.

 New-build estates in Hamilton, Thorpe Astley, and Lubbesthorpe often have open-plan layouts and integrated garages.
-Cable routing is usually easier in newer properties, but camera positions need more thought because front elevations face the street at close range.
-We use varifocal lenses where the distance between camera and target varies across the scene - something fixed-lens cameras can’t handle properly.
+Cable routing is usually easier in newer properties because lofts are accessible and cavities are uniform.
+But camera positioning needs more thought, because front elevations face the street at close range and varifocal lenses are needed where the distance between camera and target varies across the scene.
+Fixed-lens cameras cannot handle that properly.

 Most Leicester terraces and semis are well served by a three-camera setup covering the front door, rear garden, and side access.
 Our 3-camera home CCTV system is the most common starting point - it covers the key approach routes without over-specifying hardware, and keeps the overall cost down for smaller properties.

 Detached homes, corner plots, and properties with multiple access points typically need a fourth camera to eliminate blind spots.
-Our 4-camera home CCTV system adds coverage for the extra approach route - usually a second side gate, wraparound driveway, or rear alley - giving you full perimeter visibility from a single NVR.
+Our 4-camera home CCTV system adds coverage for the extra approach route, usually a second side gate, a wraparound driveway, or a rear alley, giving you full perimeter visibility from a single NVR.

-If vehicle security is your main concern, a dedicated driveway camera makes a significant difference.
-Our driveway CCTV installation uses cameras with number plate capture capability positioned to record every vehicle entering or leaving - useful for theft prevention, insurance evidence, and monitoring deliveries when you are not home.
+If vehicle security is your main concern, a dedicated driveway camera makes a real difference.
+Our driveway CCTV installation option uses cameras with number plate capture capability positioned to record every vehicle entering or leaving, useful for theft prevention, insurance evidence, and monitoring deliveries when you are not home.

-Every camera we install uses Power over Ethernet - a single Cat6 cable carries both power and video data.
-This matters because Wi‑Fi cameras depend on signal strength, which drops through walls, floors, and distance.
-A camera mounted on an exterior wall at the far end of your garden may struggle to maintain a stable connection, especially when your household is streaming or working from home.
-We’ve seen Wi‑Fi cameras lose connection during peak evening hours - exactly when you need reliable recording.
+Every camera we install uses Power over Ethernet, a single Cat6 cable carrying both power and data.
+This matters because Wi-Fi cameras depend on signal strength, which drops through walls, floors, and distance.
+A camera mounted on an exterior wall at the far end of your garden may struggle to maintain a stable connection, especially when the household is streaming or on video calls in the evening.
+PoE removes that variable.
+For how those exterior cameras hold up to British weather, our guide to weatherproofing outdoor CCTV covers IP ratings and the sealing that actually keeps water out.

-PoE cameras don’t share your home broadband.
+PoE cameras do not share your home broadband for the recording side.
 They run on their own dedicated network between the camera and the NVR.
-This means consistent 24/7 recording with no buffering, no dropped frames, and no footage gaps.
-It also means no battery changes - a common frustration with wireless camera systems where batteries drain faster in cold weather, exactly when you need the cameras most.
+That means consistent 24/7 recording with no buffering, no dropped frames, and no footage gaps.
+It also means no battery changes, a common frustration with wireless systems where batteries drain faster in cold weather, exactly when you need the cameras most.

-Home CCTV as part of a complete security installation
+Home CCTV as part of complete residential security

 Home CCTV is one part of the residential security work we carry out across Leicester and Leicestershire.
-Whether you need a straightforward three-camera setup for a terrace or full perimeter coverage for a detached property, every system is designed around your specific layout and installed to the same standard - hardwired PoE, local recording, and night commissioning before we leave.
-For an overview of all the home and commercial CCTV services we provide, including commercial systems, upgrades, and ongoing maintenance, visit our main page.
+Whether you want a straightforward three-camera setup for a terrace, full perimeter coverage for a detached property, or a combined CCTV and sensor system, every install is designed around your specific layout and delivered to the same standard: hardwired PoE, local NVR recording, and night commissioning before we leave.
+For an overview of all home and commercial CCTV services we provide, including business installs, upgrades, and ongoing maintenance, visit our main page.

 Pricing

-A typical 3-4 camera home system starts from around £950 for hardware (cameras, NVR, drives, gateway), with installation on top.
+A typical 3-4 camera home system starts from around £950 for hardware (cameras, NVR, drives, network gateway), with installation on top.
 Final cost depends on property type, cable routing complexity, and camera count.
-We provide a fixed quote after the site survey - no surprises.
+We provide a fixed-price quote after the free site survey, with no surprises and nothing added later.

 Why Doberman